Fundamental limitations on photoisomerization from thermodynamic resource theories: Limitations on coherence following photoisomerization

 \subsection{Dissipative Landau-Zener transition}

 To study the bath's effects on the Landau-Zener evolution of the electronic coherences, we have evaluated $I_\Fisher$ on the molecule's postrotation state, $\rho_\final$, again using the Lindblad master equation.
-The system Hamiltonian $H$ has the approximate Landau-Zener form $H_\LZ(t)$.
-We suppose that the system couples to the bath through the operator $ B = \ketbra{ \psi_1}{\psi_1} - \ketbra{ \psi_0}{\psi_0} $.
-The operator's key feature is that, relative to the $H_\LZ (t)$ eigenbasis near the avoided crossing, $B$ is represented by a nondiagonal matrix.
-The off-diagonal elements enable $B$ to transfer population between energy levels. $B$ decoheres the state at a rate $\Gamma$.
-To obtain $\rho_\final$, we prepared the electronic state $\ket{\psi_1}$ and simulated evolution from times $t = -t_\final$ to $t_\final = 50 \hbar/\lambda$.
-For simplicity, we adopt a unit system in which $\lambda=\hbar=1$.
-We focus on the dependences on $v$ and $\Gamma$.
+The system Hamiltonian $H$ approximately has the Landau-Zener form $H_\LZ(t)$.
+We suppose that the system couples to the bath through the operator $B = \ketbra{ \psi_1}{\psi_1} - \ketbra{ \psi_0}{\psi_0}$.
+Relative to the $H_\LZ (t)$ eigenbasis near the avoided crossing, $B$ is represented by a nondiagonal matrix.
+Hence $B$ transfers population between energy levels, at a rate $\Gamma$.
+At frequencies resonant with the photoisomer away from the avoided crossing, the bath's density of states is expected to be vanishingly small.
+Thus, away from the avoided crossing, the bath's action can be ignored to first order in the system-bath coupling.
+This Lindbladian and alternatives have been ascribed to the Landau-Zener transition elsewhere~\cite{arceci2017dissipative}.